scraperwiki/scraperwiki-ruby/README.md

 automatically according to the data you save.

 Currently only supports SQLite.
 It will make a local SQLite database.
-You should expect it to support other SQL databases at a later date.

 ### ScraperWiki.save\_sqlite(unique\_keys, data[, table\_name = "swdata"],verbose)

 Saves a data record into the datastore into the table given by *table_name*.

-*data* is a hash object with field names as keys (can be strings or symbols).
+*data* is a hash with field names as keys (can be strings or symbols).

 *unique_keys* is a subset of data.keys() which determines when a record is overwritten.

-For large numbers of records *data* can be a list of dicts.
+For large numbers of records *data* can be an array of hashes.

 *verbose*, kept for smooth migration from classic, doesn't do anything yet.